aimee-mcneil-melville/ToDo-Full-Stack/packages/express-server/README.md

   - Respond with a compliment customised for the request, e.g.
     ```js
     const { name, age, heightM } = req.body
     const isTall = heightM > 1.8288
     res.json({
-      text: `Go off ${name} ${isTall ? 'big fella' : 'short king'}, you don't look ${age} at all (not implying that looking older is worse)`
+      text: `Go off ${name} ${
+        isTall ? 'big fella' : 'short king'
+      }, you don't look ${age} at all (not implying that looking older is worse)`,
-      sincerity: 0.6
+      sincerity: 0.6,
     })
     ```
     </details>

 - [ ] POST to the new endpoint from Thunderclient
-      Make a POST request to `http://localhost:3000/compliment` with a JSON object and see the compliment come back at you!
+      Make a POST request to `http://localhost:3000/compliment-me` with a JSON object and see the compliment come back at you!

 ---